pandeyajit282/pandeyajit282/README.md

 ### Hi there 👋

-- I am Ajit Pandey, an Aspiring Data Analyst.
+- I am Ajit Pandey, an Aspiring Data Analyst
--
+- I am good in Mathematics and Statistics, Machine Learning, RDBMS
+- Languages and Tools: MS Office, Python, SQL Server, Power BI
+- How to reach me pandeyajit282@gmail.com

 <!--
 **pandeyajit282/pandeyajit282** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.